GuosaE/meal-maker/README.md

 3. Run `bundle install`.
 4. Run `rails db:migrate` and `rails db:seed`.
 5. Run `rails s` to start the Rails server.
-6. Navigate to the frontend folder.
-7. Open the index.html file in your browser.
+6. Open the index.html file in the frontend folder in your browser.

 # Contributing